 Another study focused on females who were involved in compensation negotiations.
 The study also considered the different expectations of appropriate behavior for males and females.
 The researchers hypothesized that when behavior went against common stereotypes (e.g., women behaved in a more forward and forthright manner) that resistance and unfavorable reports would result.
 Those who received the message that stereotypes are prevalent evaluated the female negotiators as less warm than the group that was not given any message.
 They also were more likely to say that they did not want to work with people like that.
 Those who received the message that stereotyping is not very prevalent were the most likely to rate the female negotiators as warm and state that they would work with females like that.

 In the final study, participants were given a negotiation task.
 The researchers found that messages about the prevalence of stereotyping along with messages about how to counter these perceptions could influence stereotyping expressions as well as the behavior of the participants.
 For example, men who received the message about the high prevalence of stereotyping were more likely to act assertively in a competitive task.

 IMPLICATIONS FOR ORGANIZATIONS

-This study in its entirety has significant implications for how organizations can use different types of messages to reduce the harmful effects of stereotyping in the workplace.
+This study has important implications for how organizations can use different types of messages to reduce the harmful effects of stereotyping in the workplace and advance diversity initiatives.
 For example, awareness of the general prevalence of stereotypes may not altogether hinder stereotypic expression, but may rather increase it.
 In other words, some people may be less likely to try and hide their stereotypical views when they know that most people engage in stereotyping.
 However, creating a culture where individuals have a heightened awareness of others’ efforts to counter stereotypical beliefs can help reduce stereotypical expression and behavior.